bruderstein/PythonScript/docs/source/notepad.rst

    See :class:`NOTIFICATION`

-.. method:: Notepad.clearCallbacks(function, eventsList)
+.. method:: notepad.clearCallbacks(function, eventsList)

    Unregisters the callback for the given callback function for the list of events.

-.. method:: Notepad.close()
+.. method:: notepad.close()

    Closes the currently active document

-.. method:: Notepad.closeAll()
+.. method:: notepad.closeAll()

    Closes all open documents

-.. method:: Notepad.closeAllButCurrent()
+.. method:: notepad.closeAllButCurrent()

    Closes all but the currently active document

-.. method:: Notepad.createScintilla()
+.. method:: notepad.createScintilla()

    Create a new Scintilla handle.
 Returns an Editor object

-.. method:: Notepad.destroyScintilla(editor)
+.. method:: notepad.destroyScintilla(editor)

    Destroy a Scintilla handle created with createScintilla

-.. method:: Notepad.getCommandLine()
+.. method:: notepad.getCommandLine()

    Gets the command line used to start Notepad++

-.. method:: Notepad.getCurrentBufferID()
+.. method:: notepad.getCurrentBufferID()

    Gets the bufferID of the currently active buffer

-.. method:: Notepad.getCurrentDocIndex(view)
+.. method:: notepad.getCurrentDocIndex(view)

    Gets the current active index for the given *view* (0 or 1)

-.. method:: Notepad.getCurrentFilename()
+.. method:: notepad.getCurrentFilename()

    Gets the filename of the active document

-.. method:: Notepad.getCurrentLang()
+.. method:: notepad.getCurrentLang()

    Get the current language type